In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-Instead of tuning an optimization algorithm, \SPOT itself can be used as a surrogate model based optimization algorithm.
-Then, \SPOT has the same role as \SANN in the algorithm tuning scenario.
-In this the surrogate model based optimization setting, only two levels exist: the objective function (L1) and the optimization algorithm (L2).
-This situation is seen on the right hand side of Figure~\ref{fig:level}.
+Instead of tuning an optimization algorithm, \texttt{SPOT} itself can be used as a surrogate model based optimization algorithm.
+Then, \texttt{SPOT} has the same role as \texttt{SANN} in the algorithm tuning scenario.
+In this the surrogate model based optimization setting, only two levels exist: